federicotdn/verb/README.md

 (lambda (rs) (thread-last (oref rs body) (replace-regexp-in-string "\n" " ") (oset rs body)) rs)
 ```

+> [!NOTE]
-**Note**: The mapping function will be called after evaluating code tags, and the request specification passed will already have its inherited/overridden values from parent headings.
+> The mapping function will be called after evaluating code tags, and the request specification passed will already have its inherited/overridden values from parent headings.

 ### Body Lines starting with `*`